Lenox and The Berkshires

 An extension of the Housatonic Railroad in 1838 opened the region to tourist interest and, by the late 1800s, Lenox and surrounding towns became a summer playground for the affluent.
 Vanderbilt, Astor, Morgan and Carnegie were among the nation’s emerging elite who built mansions, called “summer cottages,” in the Berkshires.
 In fact, the period from the Civil War to First World War became known as the Berkshire Cottage Era or Gilded Age.

 These days, the region has a reputation for world-class culture that justly complements its natural beauty.
-Notable contributors include the Berkshire Theatre Group, which traces its origin to The Colonial Theatre built in 1903; Jacob’s Pillow Dance, which hosts the country’s longest-running dance festival and is a National Historic Landmark; and, of course, Tanglewood, beloved summer home of the Boston Symphony Orchestra and a Lenox tradition that began in 1937 and now draws more than 350,000 listeners each season.
-Today, the charm of Lenox remains in its quaint juxtaposition of epicurean taste and artistic expression with small town and old-fashioned Yankee conservatism.
-And, oh yeah, the scenery’s not bad either.
+Notable contributors include the Berkshire Theatre Group, which traces its origin to The Colonial Theatre built in 1903; Jacob’s Pillow Dance, which hosts the country’s longest-running dance festival and is a National Historic Landmark; and, of course, Tanglewood, beloved summer home of the Boston Symphony Orchestra and a Lenox tradition that began in 1937, now drawing more than 350,000 listeners each season.
+Today, the charm of Lenox and the Berkshires remains in their quaint juxtaposition of epicurean taste and artistic expression with small town and old-fashioned Yankee conservatism.
+Oh yeah, the scenery’s not bad either.